no coat of arms

 |Crew: 34 civilians, 10 technicians|

-This section contains the names of sailors who served aboard SS MAJ.
+This section contains the names of sailors who served aboard USNS MAJ.
 STEPHEN W. PLESS.
 It is no official listing but contains the names of sailors who submitted their information.

 About the Ship's Name: